 Visiting a doctor as soon as possible after a car accident is also critical.
 It is a common mistake of accident victims to skip going to the emergency room or scheduling an appointment with their own physician because they assume everything is fine.
 Keep in mind that you cannot see internal injuries and the consequences of some injuries may not appear for weeks or even months after the original impact.

 Your next step should be reporting the accident to your own insurance company since New York operates under no-fault auto accident laws.
 Unfortunately, injured people can rarely depend on their own insurance provider to offer a fair settlement right away.
-Insurance companies are businesses with a goal of earning as much money as possible.
+Insurance companies are businesses with the goal of earning as much money as possible.
 That won’t happen by paying out a large claim to you.
 We recommend that you reject all initial offers and speak to a personal injury attorney from O’Dwyer & Bernstien before accepting an out-of-court settlement.

 Understanding No-Fault Insurance Laws in New York After an Auto Accident